jboss-container-images/openjdk/templates/jlink/README.md

         oc create imagestream ubi9-openjdk-17

+3. You may need to configure your container engine to not TLS-verify the OpenShift registry.
+For Docker, add the following to `/etc/docker/daemon.json` and restart the daemon:

+        {
+          "insecure-registries": [ "default-route-openshift-image-registry.apps-crc.testing" ]
+        }

-3. Log into the OpenShift registry, e.g.
+4. Log into the OpenShift registry, e.g.

         REGISTRY_AUTH_PREFERENCE=docker oc registry login

-4. tag and push the dev image into it.
+5. tag and push the dev image into it.
 The OpenShift console gives you the exact URI for your instance

         docker tag ubi9/openjdk-17:1.18 default-route-openshift-image-registry.apps-crc.testing/jlink1/ubi9-openjdk-17:1.18